reecebunny/RepositoryArchiveScript/README.md

 ### Terms of Service

-When using this software, you are required to adhere to GitHub's Terms of Service, Terms of Use, And other policies.
+When using this software, you are required to adhere to GitHub's Terms of Service and Terms of Use.
 Ensure that your use of this script complies with these terms.

+### Download and Use at Your Own Risk

+This script automatically archives a GitHub repository, but it is your responsibility to verify the safety of any content downloaded using this script.
+Ensure that the repositories or files you are downloading are from trusted sources.
+I am not responsible for the content of any files downloaded through this script or for any damages or issues that may arise from their use.

-For more details on the GNU GPL v3.0, please refer to the LICENSE file.
+For more details on the GNU GPL v3.0, please refer to the official license.

 ## Contact